 Please note that the Gwent Police Force Delivery Plans for 2015-16 and 2016-17 relate to priorities that were set by the previous Police and Crime Commissioner.

 In addition, Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) regularly inspects Gwent Police.
-In their most recent PEEL inspections they have assessed us in the areas of Effectiveness, Efficiency and Legitimacy and have graded us ‘Good’ in the areas of Efficiency and Legitimacy and ‘Requires Improvement’ in the area of Effectiveness.
+In their most recent 2019 PEEL inspection they assessed us in the areas of Effectiveness, Efficiency and Legitimacy and have graded us ‘Good’ in the areas of Effectiveness and Efficiency and ‘Requires Improvement’ in Legitimacy.

 The PEEL inspection report is available here.